mattbierner/blog.mattbierner.com/_posts/2014-05-04-inlining-in-khepri-introduction.md

 ```

 ## Function Call to Let Expression Expansion
-Khepri inlines a function call by expanding it to let expression.
+Khepri inlines a function call by expanding it to a let expression.
 Let expressions have very little overhead and can be further optimized by later compiler stages.

 ```js
 var add := \x y -> x + y;